[updated Nov. 2024]

 Unlike trade secrets and trademarks, patents are exclusively an instrument of federal law.
 Patents can only be issued by the USPTO and are only enforceable in the federal courts.

-About 50% of patent applications filed with the USPTO are successful.
+About 50% of patent applications filed with the USPTO are successful, but there is significant variation from technology area to technology area and over time.
 It typically takes over 18 months from filing before the USPTO provides an initial response.
-You can expect the entire process to take a minimum of 2-3 years.
+You can expect the entire process to take on average 2-3 years.

 Patents generally expire 20 years after the filing date of their first application.